-MS Research Australia is guided by an informed scientific agenda to accelerate advances and focus on funding research that will increase our understanding of the biology driving MS and how to stop MS from triggering the disease, causing further damage and how to repair existing damage that can reverse disability.
-We currently fund over 50 investigator-led projects and 8 national collaborative platform projects to advance our understanding of MS.
+MS Research Australia is guided by an informed scientific agenda to accelerate advances and focus on funding research that will increase our understanding of the triggers for MS, the biology driving MS and how we may prevent the ongoing damage caused by MS and repair existing damage that can reverse disability.
+We also encourage research that will lead to improvements in symptom management, rehabilitation and support services to help people with MS maintain quality of life.
+We currently fund over 50 investigator-led projects and 7 national collaborative platform projects to advance our understanding of MS.